OpenTelemetry Beta

 Configure OpenTelemetry in your app

-Configure OpenTelemetry in your application with the application details you wrote down before: application name, environment and Push API key.
-We will also configure the service name in OpenTelemetry and set up an HTTP exporter that exports OpenTelemetry tracing data to the AppSignal standalone agent.
+Configure OpenTelemetry in your application with the application details listed below.
+We will also configure the service name in OpenTelemetry and set up an HTTP exporter that exports OpenTelemetry tracing data to the AppSignal collector.

 Configure the OpenTelemetry Resource with the SDK with the following required attributes: